-This can be achieved with the canonical tag, a powerful tool that tells search engines which duplicate page is the original (canonical) version and which is the secondary (non-canonical) version.
-By using this tag effectively, you can avoid duplicate content, boost search result rankings and authority, and improve a site’s user experience.
+This can be achieved with the canonical tag, a powerful tool that tells search engines which duplicate page is the original version (i.e. the canonical version) and which is the secondary version (i.e. the non-canonical version).
+By using this tag effectively and sidestepping common mistakes, you can avoid duplicate content, boost search result rankings and authority, and improve a site’s user experience.

 How the Canonical Tag Helps You Control Duplicate Content

 However, it’s important to note that in general, duplicate content is not inherently deceptive.
-A site might have duplicate content for a variety of valid reasons, from inadvertent URL variations to printer-friendly page versions.
+A site might have duplicate content for a variety of valid technical reasons, including inadvertent URL variations, improperly configured content management systems (CMS), different language variants and printer-friendly page versions.
 Accordingly, Google doesn’t typically penalize any duplicate content it perceives as innocuous.

 Even so, the less duplicate content a site has, the more likely it is to be efficiently crawled and achieve greater prominence in search results.

 This begs the question, how can duplicate content be avoided in the first place?
-The answer lies in the canonical tag, an HTML element that prevents and eliminates duplicate content.
+The answer lies in the canonical tag, an HTML element that prevents and eliminates duplicate content issues.
 When you tag a page in this way, its address becomes a canonical URL.

 By learning how to use this tag properly, you can boost a site’s visibility, performance and user experience in one fell swoop.